jalberty2018/run-comfyui-wan/README.md

 #### Possible GPU with limitations due to available ram on rupod.io

 - precision fp16
-- video settings 1024x768 80 frames (ComfyUI-WanVideoWrapper offload 10)
+- video settings 1024x768 97 frames (ComfyUI-WanVideoWrapper Offload 10)
-- Only possible with worflows based on ComfyUI-WanVideoWrapper (included in pod)
+- only possible with worflows based on ComfyUI-WanVideoWrapper (Included in pod)

 | GPU       | VRAM  | RAM ComfyUI-WanVideoWrapper |
 |--------------------------|-------|--------------|